States push face coverings, mix of in-school, remote learning

 Gov. Ralph Northam said in June that districts should focus on hybrid learning, essentially a mix of in-person instruction for part of the week and the rest remote.

-In Fairfax County, the state's largest school district, located outside of Washington D.C., families and staff have been sent a survey to choose between all-virtual learning or the hybrid model.
-Their deadline to decide is July 15, officials said.
+In Fairfax County, the state's largest school district, located outside of Washington, families and staff have been sent a survey to choose between all-virtual learning or the hybrid model.
+Their deadline to decide is Wednesday, officials said.

 "We're urging distance learning," said Tiffany Finck-Haynes, an organizer of the Fairfax County Federation of Teachers.
 "There are some holes in the plan. … How is the district providing [personal protective equipment]?
 What are the district's protocols if a staff member or student gets sick?
 What are the district's plans for contact tracing?"